profile picture

 Bio

 I use computer vision & artificial intelligence to create human-aware systems for applications in intelligent vehicles, virtual classrooms, and even concert halls!
-At school, you'll find me spending my time in two labs: the Laboratory for Safe & Intelligent Vehicles (PI Mohan Trivedi) & the Center for Research in Entertainment & Learning (PI Shlomo Dubnov).
+At school, you would usually find me spending my time in two labs: the Laboratory for Safe & Intelligent Vehicles (PI Mohan Trivedi) & the Center for Research in Entertainment & Learning (PI Shlomo Dubnov) - and more recently, you'll find me leading my own laboratory in Machine Intelligence at UC Merced.
 Some problems I solve with my research are prediction of vehicle trajectories in real-world driving scenarios, estimation of driver state & readiness behind the wheel, and understanding & communicating human gaze & gesture during live musical performances.
 My work even teaches computers how to compose music using artificial intelligence, working towards human-AI "co-creativity"!
 I love to create music, and I feel lucky to combine two of my passions in part of my research & teaching.
 Outside of my academic work, I advise the Symphonic Student Association at UCSD, and field direct & write music for the Marching Band at UC Berkeley.
 One of my favorite hobbies is traveling to conducting workshops around the world!
 I'm really excited about projects that keep people safe & happy.
 If your creative ideas fall into this category, please reach out - I'd love to work with you!

 Project ideas